ValerioS05/pj1nuraghe/README.md

 - The first issue was the images that i used, obviously for a content site we need details and even if the pictures got resized the dimension was too big.
 - `solution` wrapped the picture in a styled box for larger screens giving a touch of style without loosing much details.
 Also giving breathing space to dont overwhelm the user

 - The second issue was the colors, I tried using different colors and palettes but nothing seemed to fit the monochromatic monuments.
 - `solution` I opted for a gradient of grey giving the site a feeling of professional and clear consistent with the meaning of the topic and opted for colorful pictures to give a break to the site palette.

 - The third issue was on the form page, at the start looked very empty and kinda useless to the site.
 - `solution` Added in some more style than other pages to create some feelings out of a form.
 Also i changed the second part of the form from a radio to a select box with a dropdown subscription.

+## For future improvements
+- I would like to make the site more interactive , and more kid friendly.

+-  There could be space for a more detailed timeline and a major gallery!

+-  Interactive maps where you can see where the actual monuments are and where the tours start!

 ## The Website is a non-profit